truecharts/website/docs/manual/SCALE/guides/scale-inotify.md

-# Setting Inotify in Scale
+# Setting Inotify in SCALE

-Setting the inotify settings in Scale can help assist with some app deployment issues and performance problems.
+Setting the inotify settings in SCALE can help assist with some app deployment issues and performance problems.
 It should be noted this is not a magic fix all.

   **To check your current values you can do the following**